emilysmiddleton/advent-of-code-2019/src/day8/day8.md

 For each layer, we can use `filter` to find the '0's then count them.

 We can then use our existing `min` function to find the fewest 0s.

+> On that layer, what is the number of 1 digits multiplied by the number of 2 digits?

+Count the number of 1 and 2 digits using the same method as we counted the 0 digits, then multiply.